 Ex Libris H.E.
 McD, by Franz von Bayros

-4 x 4.5″ brown/black ink, previously pasted as evident by top part of back
+4 x 4.5″ red ink, previously pasted as evident by top part of back

 naked girl, animals, and child, presumably Ex libris for Horace E. McDonald